The AS2 Connector supports sending and receiving messages via the secure and reliable AS2 protocol.

 Within an AS2 Connector, the Input tab displays the files that should be sent to the target trading partner.
 If Send Automation is enabled, files that reach the Input/Send Folder of the connector will automatically be packaged and sent.
 Successful transmissions are indicated by a green ‘Sent’ status, while warning and error statuses are represented in yellow and red.
 The log files for failing or successful transmissions can be accessed by expanding the row associated with the transmitted file.

 The Create Test Files button can be used to generate a simple series of test files to send to the trading partner.

 Resend and Retry

 An AS2 Resend is triggered when the trading partner is expected to return an asynchronous MDN, but fails to do so within the Resend Interval duration (by default this is 60 minutes).
 The application then attempts to resend the transmission.
-The application will continue re-sending the message until an MDN is received or the Resend Maximum Attempts is exhausted.
+The application will continue re-sending the message until an MDN is received or the Max Attempts (async) is exhausted.

 Within an AS2 Connector, the Output tab displays the files that have been received by the application and routed to the connector (based on the AS2 identifiers present in the incoming AS2 message).
 Each file row can be expanded to display a list of available logs for the transmission.

 These files are available in the Output/Receive Folder of the connector.
 If the connector is connected to other connectors in the flow, files will automatically be moved from the Output/Receive Folder of the AS2 Connector to the Send directory of the next connector in the flow.